 While you may be interested in starting your own personal training business as it’s a business format with minimal expenses, there are still some costs to consider and different ways of making money.

-As detailed below, PTs work on an hourly basis.
-Here’s what to factor into your budget and fees:
+Here’s what to factor into your personal training budget and fees:

 - Equipment costs

 - Gym space rental or other location fees (if applicable)

 - Travel/petrol and transport expenditure